namtuanly/MTL-TabNet/table_recognition/demo/README.md

    You can also download checkpoints in **Pretrain Model** of <a href="../../README.md">README.md</a>

-2. Run script.
+2. Run script (demo.py for PubTabNet and demo_FinTabNet.py for FinTabNet).
 And you will get the table recognition result in a **HTML** file, which saved in the output dir.

 ```shell
 cd /MTL-TabNet